-Purpose and Eligibility.
+PURPOSE AND ELIGIBILITY.
 The purpose of the 2019 Plan is to promote the Company's success and enhance its value by linking the personal interests of its employees, officers, directors and consultants to those of the Company's stockholders, and by providing participants with an incentive for outstanding performance.
 The 2019 Plan is further intended to provide flexibility to the Company in its ability to motivate, attract, and retain the services of employees, officers, directors and consultants upon whose judgment, interest, and special effort the successful conduct of the Company's operation is largely dependent.
-As of March 15, 2023, approximately 3,366 employees and 8 non-employee directors are eligible to participate in the 2019 Plan.
+As of March 13, 2024, approximately 2,853 employees and 6 non-employee directors are eligible to participate in the 2019 Plan.

 ADMINISTRATION.
-The 2019 Plan is administered by the Compensation Committee of the Board of Directors.
+The 2019 Plan is administered by the Compensation Committee.
 The Committee has the authority to: designate participants; grant awards; determine the type or types of awards to be granted to each participant and the number, terms and conditions thereof; establish, adopt or revise any rules and regulations as it may deem advisable to administer the 2019 Plan; and make all other decisions and determinations that may be required under the 2019 Plan.

-Awards to Non-Employee Directors.
+AWARDS TO NON-EMPLOYEE DIRECTORS.
 Notwithstanding the above, awards granted under the 2019 Plan to the Company's non-employee directors are made only in accordance with the terms, conditions and parameters of a plan, program or policy for the compensation of non-employee directors as in effect from time to time.
-In 2022, directors were granted RSUs which provide adequate incentives for strong performance without distracting from the directors' important role in risk management.
+In 2023, directors were granted RSUs which provide adequate incentives for strong performance without distracting from the directors' important role in risk management.